Kushagar-Mahajan/CPP-Program/README.md

 # CPP-Program
-A few set of C++ programs
+A few set of C++ programs.
 This set includes:
  1. 3 times print hello world using for loop
  2. Circulararray
  3. Concatenate two strings